 Fig.~\ref{fig:qualitative comparisons uncon} shows some qualitative comparisons with $t=0.5$ and $s=4$.
 It can be seen that the proposed method tends to generate more visually appealing results than the others.
 For instance, the proposed USTVSRNet yields sharper and clearer strips in the first row of Fig.~\ref{fig:qualitative comparisons uncon}; the leaves and the flower pattern generated by our method are much clearer than others in the second and the third rows, respectively.

-Tab.~\ref{tab:arb cost} provides comparisons between the methods in terms of model size and running time.
-Since two-stage methods are a simple concatenation of the VFI and SR algorithms, they tend to be overweight and slow.
+Tab.~\ref{tab:arb cost} provides comparisons between these methods in terms of model size and running time.
+Since two-stage methods are simple concatenations of the VFI and SR algorithms, they tend to be overweight and slow.
 In contrast, the proposed method is more compact and efficient.
 Specifically, compared to the best performing two-stage method, namely BMBC + Meta-SR, the proposed USTVSRNet only has about $1/4$ of size and takes half time to reconstruct one frame.